BrianLesko/selfdriving-vgg16/readme.md

-# Real Time Image Classifier: Thumbs up vs down
+# Real Time Image Classifier for self steering

 This repository contains everything necessary to label images, and train a small image classifier model engineered to steer a mobile robot.